 - Acquire, curate, and process data to make them amenable to data analysis;

-- Demonstrate basic understanding of data-science techniques including inference, data-based modeling, machine learning, and visualization;
+- Demonstrate a basic understanding of data-science techniques including inference, data-based modeling, machine learning, and visualization;

 - Implement algorithms and data-science techniques in Python;